 Last year, K-12 classrooms were taken over by Dell.
 According to research company Simba Information, a nationwide survey found that Dell Chromebooks and laptops were used most often in K-12 classrooms last year.
 Hoping to change that record and claim a larger piece of the pie, Microsoft has revealed a new hybrid tablet, the Surface Go, with its base model starting at just $399.
 That price point is significantly lower than the Surface Pro 4, which is the latest in its respective line, but the Surface Go obviously has more affordable build-in hardware and fewer bells and whistles.

-When you’re shopping for Chromebooks to be used by kids in a K12 environment, you’re going to be looking for models that can withstand some abuse.
+When you’re shopping for Chromebooks for education to be used by kids in a K12 environment, you’re going to be looking for models that can withstand some abuse.
 Machines are opened and slammed shut, they fall off desks and out of backpacks, and other items too may fall or be spilled on the Chromebooks.
 It’s the nature of this trade.

 The new wave of so called “empathy technology” is proving a vital component in expanding the perspective of learners across the globe.
 The definition of empathy technology can be argued.
 Two of the most important components of every definition of the term are immersive communication and potential for distribution.